 So they decided to make a complimentary app for this vape, they have it for Apple and Android phones and it’s actually kinda cool.

 The app connects to your vape via Bluetooth, and then you can control various things about the vape.
 Remember those default temperature settings I talked about?
 You can modify those with the app to make them whatever you want (within reason) and the vape will remember those settings even when you disconnect it from your phone.

 You can also control the brightness of the LED lights on the front of the vape, which I actually found extremely useful because the first time I turned this unit on I said damn, those lights are super bright.

 When you have the app open and the vape is turned on it’ll actually show the true temperature of the heating chamber in real time, pretty cool stuff.

 This vape is an animal, yet at the same time gentle and elegant.
 It’s a Plenty for your pocket, which I was always hoping they’d make.
 Build quality, performance and vapor quality are all excellent, and it comes with a 2-year warranty.

 How could it be better?
 Figure out a better system than the short auto shut-off timer to conserve battery life, or make it better at detecting when you’re using it.
 Get that battery life up over an hour too.

-Buy the Crafty with free shipping from the authorized Storz & Bickel dealer I personally recommend who always has the newest stock with the latest firmware (their customer service rocks too).
-They do pay me a commission if you buy one through my link but I would never steer you wrong and I truly appreciate your support!
+Buy one from the authorized Storz & Bickel dealer I personally recommend who always has the newest stock with the latest firmware.

 VapeRating: 95/100 (Tier 1 Top Pick) by The Vape Critic